jkoplo/CrudeObservatory/README.md

 I appreciate community help with testing, submitting issues, and requesting features.

+Current assumptions/limitations are documented here: [Limitations & Assumptions](docs/Limitations-Assumptions.md)

 ## Overview
 Crude Observatory is built as a flexible way to acquire data from multiple sources and route that data to storage/endpoints.
 It's built using separate modules that can be combined via configuration to accomplish different acquisition scenarios.
+It takes a lot of inspiration from logging frameworks (such as NLog/Serilog) and shipper agents (Elastic's Beats, SumoLogic's Collectors, Influx's Telegraf).

 ## Design
 To build an "Acquisition Set" configuration must be specified for the following: